MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-notifications.md

 Image | A lifestyle oriented photo with the PC as the centerpiece.
 Image dimensions are 360x243 pixels at 100% scaling. | https://picsum.photos/id/1/360/234
 Logo | This is part of the assets that are provided during onboarding |

-The [Notifications Visualizer app](https://www.microsoft.com/store/productId/9NBLGGH5XSL1) can be used to mockup and notification content.
+The [Notifications Visualizer app](https://www.microsoft.com/store/productId/9NBLGGH5XSL1) can be used to mockup and test notification content.

 ### Sample App-triggered notification